nfzerox/launchbad-revived/README.md

 <img width="1920" alt="macOS Tahoe with Liquid Glass disabled" src="https://github.com/user-attachments/assets/3137eb8b-b219-416b-9c1c-6fc026e1912b"/>

-This has been tested on macOS 26.3, macOS 26.2, macOS 26.1, and macOS 26.0.
+This has been tested up until macOS 26.4.1.
 When Liquid Glass is disabled on macOS Tahoe, column view clips folder content in Finder.

 You can disable Liquid Glass without turning off System Integrity Protection or reinstalling Launchpad, but unless you turn off System Integrity Protection and reinstall Launchpad, system UI such as Dock, Control Center and Notification Center appear without any background material, which can be hard to read.